valhuber/TDD/test/api_logic_server_behave/report_behave_logic.md

 &nbsp;&nbsp;

->  Key Take-away: logic spreadsheet-like rules can dramatically reduce the effort for backend logic, and make it transparent
+>  **Key Takeaway:** spreadsheet-like rules can dramatically reduce the effort for backend logic, and make it transparent

 &nbsp;&nbsp;

+>  **Key Takeaway:** keep your Logic Specification high level (_what_ not _how_ -- think spreadsheet), and your specification will often map directly to executable rules.

+&nbsp;&nbsp;

 ## 6. Code/Run TDD Scenarios

-Implement the actual scenarios (tests) in Python (`place_order.tdd`), using annotations (`when`) to match scenarios and implementations.
+Implement the actual scenarios (tests) in Python (`place_order.py`), using annotations (`@when`) to match scenarios and implementations.
 In this project, the implementation is basically calling APIs to get old data, run transactions, and check results.

 <figure><img src="https://github.com/valhuber/TDD/blob/main/images/TDD-ide.png?raw=true"></figure>

-For more on TDD, [see here](https://github.com/valhuber/TDD/wiki/Stories-And-Behaviors).

 Execute the tests using the pre-supplied Launch Configurations (shown at the bottom):